Logo

 • Clean the drain pump filter every 6 months.

-• Check and tighten hoses regularly.
+• Inspect and tighten inlet and drain hoses regularly.

-• Use HE detergent to prevent buildup.
+• Only use HE (High-Efficiency) detergent to avoid buildup.

 Further Reading